 The risk of failure in developing product candidates is high.
 It is impossible to predict when or if any product candidate would prove effective or safe in humans or will receive regulatory approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development, obtain regulatory authorization to commence clinical trials, and then conduct extensive clinical trials to demonstrate the safety and efficacy of product candidates in humans.
-To date, we have not yet completed a clinical trial of any product candidate.
+To date, we have only completed a Phase 1 clinical trial of PGN-EDO51.

-Clinical trials may fail to demonstrate that our product candidates are safe for humans and effective for indicated uses.
-Even if the clinical trials are successful, changes in marketing approval policies during the development period, changes in or the enactment or promulgation of additional statutes, regulations or guidance or changes in regulatory review for each submitted product application may cause delays in the approval or rejection of an application.
+Clinical trials may fail to demonstrate that our product candidates are safe for humans and effective for indicated uses, and earlier results may not be indicative of future clinical trial results.
+Even if the clinical trials are successful, changes in marketing approval policies during the development period, changes in or the enactment or promulgation of additional statutes, regulations or guidance, varying interpretations of clinical data or changes in regulatory review for each submitted product application may cause delays in the approval or rejection of an application.

 Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies that support clearance of our INDs, CTAs and other similar regulatory filings.
-We have submitted a CTA, which has been authorized in Canada, for our first product candidate only and cannot be certain whether regulatory authorities will authorize our proposed clinical program or if the outcome of our preclinical studies will ultimately support further development of our other product candidates or other future programs.
-Although our lead product candidate is currently in clinical development, we cannot be certain of the completion or outcome of our preclinical testing and studies for our other product candidates and cannot predict whether the FDA, EMA or comparable foreign regulatory authorities will accept our proposed clinical programs or whether the outcome of our preclinical testing and studies will ultimately support the further development of our other product candidates.
+We cannot be certain if the outcome of our preclinical studies and clinical trials will ultimately support further development of our product candidates or future programs.
+Although we have completed a Phase 1 study of our lead product candidate, PGN-EDO51, we cannot be certain of the completion or outcome of our preclinical testing and studies for our other product candidates and cannot predict whether the FDA, EMA or comparable foreign regulatory authorities will accept our proposed clinical programs or whether the outcome of our preclinical testing and studies will ultimately support the further development of our other product candidates.
 Conducting preclinical testing is a lengthy, time-consuming and expensive process.
 The length of time may vary substantially according to the type, complexity and novelty of the program, and often can be several years or more per program.
 In addition, the progress and timing of our preclinical studies, including pharmacology and toxicology studies, may be impacted by the limited supply of NHPs needed for such studies.
 As a result, we cannot be sure that we will be able to submit INDs, CTAs and other similar regulatory filings for our preclinical programs on the timelines we expect, if at all, and we cannot be sure that submission of such regulatory filings will result in the FDA, European Medicines Agency, or EMA, or comparable foreign regulatory authorities allowing clinical trials to begin.